isomerpages/nlb-learning/_science/Children/STEAM Lab.md

 ![A colourful banner with manatees in the ocean ](/images/Steam%20Lab%202023/pedro%20banner.jpg)
 ##### Pedro the Manatee and His Grandparents
+Join little Pedro in his journey to learn how to care for his grandparents!

 **Storytelling and Craft Session @ Woodlands Regional Library, Everest Room, Level 4**
 <table>